AymanElbatata/DatingHouse/README.md

 💞 User-Friendly Interface with responsive design using HTML, CSS, and jQuery.

-💬 Real-Time Chat System powered by SignalR for instant messaging and voice message and voice calls.
+💬 Real-Time Chat System powered by SignalR for instant messaging, voice messages and voice calls.

 🧑‍🤝‍🧑 Smart Matching Algorithm to help users find compatible partners.